Stormboomop/Hackathon/README.md

 # 🎯 Smart Focus Assistant - Browser Extension

-> **AI-Powered Focus and Productivity Tool for Students & Professionals**
+> **A Distraction-Free Study and Productivity Tool for Students & Professionals**

-A comprehensive Chrome/Edge extension that helps users maintain focus, track productivity, and build discipline through intelligent website blocking, Pomodoro timers, and AI-powered analytics.
+A Chrome/Edge extension that helps users maintain focus, block distractions, and track productivity with clean analytics and beautiful design.

 ---